 Population: During the assessment of the marketing authorisation application, the European Medicine Agency (EMA) Pharmacovigilance Risk Assessment Committee (PRAC) recommended this study should include as many subjects as possible in order to provide substantial safety information on Obizur treatment in real-life clinical practice.
 The overall duration of the study from study initiation (i.e., initiation of first site) to study completion (i.e., end of data collection) is not predetermined.

 The target number of subjects to be enrolled is at least 50.
-Recruitment is planned for an initial period of five years, and will be reassessed annually along with the yearly status update report and data summary provided for the annual assessment of the marketing authorisation under exceptional circumstances.
+Recruitment of these 50 subjects, with a maximum of 15 European retrospectively enrolled and 15 US prospectively enrolled subjects, is planned for an initial period of five years, and will be reassessed annually along with the yearly status update report and data summary provided for the annual assessment of the marketing authorisation under exceptional circumstances.